 So let’s start with a common question – What the difference between “speech” and “language”?
-I hear this question a lot, so I thought I’d let you know the answer.
+I hear this question a lot, so let’s talk about it.
 As an SLP (speech language pathologist) I teach people ways to improve their communication.
 Usually it involves verbal speech and language, sometimes sign language, or pictures or words.
 I even teach non-verbal language.
 I am a communication expert.

 Now getting back to speech and language.
-Speech is the words (the sounds) we use.
+Speech is the words (the sounds) we use, or what the speaker says.
 Speech is what the listener hears.
-Speech is what the speaker says.
 So if a student or adult client cannot use his voice to make sounds or cannot use his mouth (teeth, lips and tongue) correctly to make sounds others understand, then we say that individual has a “speech” problem.
-Speech problems are things like stuttering, having a lisp, or having a hoarse voice from incorrect use of the speech mechanism.
+Speech problems are things like articulation, stuttering, having a lisp, or having a hoarse voice from incorrect use of the speech mechanism.

 Now let me say a word about accents.
-EVERY person has an accent.
-When people try to speak other languages you can usually hear an accent.
-That’s because the person uses the speech patterns from his first language when he tries to speak his second language.
+Every person has an accent.
+When people speak other languages you can usually hear an accent.
+That’s because the person uses the speech patterns from his first language when he tries to speak his second or third language.
 When someone has an accent, that is not considered a “speech problem”.
-It is a speech difference and it is only a problem if an accent makes it difficult to understand .
+It is a speech difference, and it is only a problem if an accent makes it difficult to understand.
 In this case a person may want to learn how to make his accent less noticeable.
 A speech language pathologist can help you with that!

 Again WELCOME!
 I hope you enjoy reading here.
 Stop back often!
 Paula